Australian grayling: Reproduction

-Australian grayling spawn following movements to the lower freshwater reaches of coastal rivers.
+Australian grayling spawn following movements down to the lower freshwater reaches of coastal rivers.
 Spawning is thought to occur in late autumn or early winter.
 McDowall (1996) reports that egg counts range from 25,000 to 67,000 in females 170–200 mm long, and that the small (~1 mm) demersal eggs probably settle among gravel and cobble in the river bed before hatching.
 Hatched larvae are washed out to sea.
 Australian grayling juveniles return to the freshwater reaches of rivers after roughly 6 months at sea and spend the rest of their lives in river habitats.

 Angling

-Before the introduction of alien ("introduced") fish species including the eastern mosquitofish and trout to Australian waterways the Australian grayling and spotted galaxias were keenly fished by recreational anglers using fly-fishing gear.
-The species was appreciated for its willingness to take wet and dry flies, its excellent fighting ability on very light tackle, and its relatively large size.
+Before the introduction of alien ("introduced") trout to Australian waterways the Australian grayling and spotted galaxias were keenly fished by recreational anglers using fly-fishing gear.
+The species was appreciated for its willingness to take wet and dry flies, its excellent fighting ability on very light tackle, and its reasonable size, and excellent eating qualities.
 However, due to declining numbers the fish is now protected under the Environment Protection and Biodiversity Conservation Act 1999.
 Heavy penalties apply for taking any of the fish.